 Forecasting Quantitative Methods

 Moving averages are widely employed in forecasting to estimate future values based on historical data.
 By using different time periods and combinations of moving averages, forecasters can adapt the technique to suit specific data patterns and capture the desired level of trend smoothing.
 Moving averages are particularly useful when dealing with fluctuating or seasonal data, as they help discern underlying trends and remove noise.
 They provide a simple yet effective tool for forecasting in various industries, such as finance, supply chain management, and market research.

-See also Forecasting Training
+See also Forecasting Timelines Of Quantum Computing

+Forecasting Quantitative Methods